tholian-network/stealth/guide/concept/Stealth.md

 As the `Browser` itself only transfers commands via web sockets (WS13) to a Stealth instance, it can also be used without the [Browser UI](/browser/design).

-Service is a standalone Browser, Scraper and Proxy that runs in `node.js` version `12+`.
+The Stealth Service is a standalone Browser, Scraper and Proxy that runs in `node.js` version `12+`.
 This is the only requirement, as Stealth has zero external dependencies.

 ## Execution Process

-The [stealth.sh](/stealth/bin/stealth.sh) script builds the [Base](/base) Library and the [Browser](/browser) before the Stealth Service is started.
+The [stealth/make.mjs](/stealth/make.mjs) script builds the [Base](/base) Library and the [Browser](/browser) before the Stealth Service is built.

 This guarantees that the Browser UI available at `http://localhost:65432` is correctly built and available if a Browser Engine, Webview or other Web Browser connects to the